LoginShield/wordpress-plugin/README.txt

 9. Use camera button to snap QR code when needed

 == Changelog ==

+= 1.0.10 =
+* Fix: incorrect minimum WordPress version in README.txt, should be 4.4
+* Fix: incorrect minimum PHP version in README.txt, should be 5.2
+* Fix: endpoint URL defined in multiple places, should be defined once
+* Improve: move utility functions to new util.php

 = 1.0.9 =
 * Fix: missing banner and icon for WordPress plugin directory